 Vanity is another open-source split testing framework created for Ruby on Rails websites.
 As with most A/B testing tools, it shows visitors different page variations and then reports on which one had the highest conversion rate.
 When the experiment is over, Vanity automatically directs all traffic to the test winner.

-This is a split testing library written in PHP that makes it possible for web users to do A/B testing with just short bits of code.
+This is a split testing library written in PHP.
+PHP Scenario makes it possible for web users to do A/B testing with just short bits of code.
 You will need to download the code and set up the library to use the tool, so while it is convenient and free, it does require a little more experience with coding than other tools.

 AB Press Optimizer